 Why Some Homeowners In San Diego Mistake Plantation Blinds For Plantation Shutters04/19/2016Kimball Jones When San Diego homeowners ask us for a quote, some ask for plantation blinds.
-However plantation blinds isn’t the right name of the window covering they want.That’s because when people say “plantation blinds”, they actually mean plantation shutters.Interior shutters are synonymous with the term “plantation”.
+However plantation blinds isn’t the right name of the window covering they want.That’s because when people say “plantation blinds”, they‘re referring to plantation shutters.Interior shutters are synonymous with the term “plantation”.
 That’s not the case with blinds.
 And “plantation” describes the style of the window treatment as it relates to the size of the horizontal louvers.Blinds have thin horizontal slats that are usually called slats.
 But these slats are not wide enough or thick enough to pass for “plantation” style.Even some blind companies call blinds “plantation,” but that term has historically been associated with interior louvered shutters.
 Plantation style shutters might look like blinds at a glance.
-But the differences between these two window treatments are numerous.How Plantation Shutters Are Different From Blinds Plantation Shutters Last Longer Than BlindsPremium plantation shutters can be made from synthetic wood, hardwood, or reclaimed wood.
+But the differences between these two window treatments are numerous.How Plantation Shutters Are Different From Blinds Plantation Shutters Last Longer Than BlindsPremium plantation shutters can be made from reclaimed wood, synthetic wood, or hardwood.
 Any of these materials give you a sturdy window treatment that lasts for many more years than a blind.
 And when you order shutters with UV stabilizer-infused paint, their color won’t yellow.Unlike shutters, blinds have a series of cords that hold the slats up.
 And most have a wand to tilt the slats.
-Those two parts, as well as the thin slats, are notorious for breaking.Blinds are also ineffective at giving you control over temperature and light.
-And they tend to yellow when overexposed to the sun, unlike quality shutters.They’re Highly Energy EfficientEnergy efficiency starts with the material a window treatment is made from.
+Those two components, as well as the thin slats, are notorious for breaking.Blinds are also not effective at giving you control over temperature and light.
+And they tend to yellow after years in the sun, unlike quality shutters.They’re Highly Energy EfficientEnergy efficiency starts with the material a window treatment is made from.
 Plantation shutters, with their wood and synthetic wood louvers, are known to be the most energy efficient window treatment in San Diego.
 But it’s the exclusive weatherstripping on Polywood® shutters that’s made to help seal off airflow.
 That’s how Polywood is 1600% more energy efficient than an aluminum blind.When you close a blind, the slats aren’t tight against each other.
 There’s space on both sides of the blind where air can escape through.
 And you can see holes where the cords are.
-These issues make blinds less energy efficient compared to well-built plantation shutters that close with minimal gaps.They Highlight The Shape Of Your WindowAnother thing to keep in mind is that the only shape blinds come in is rectangular.
+These issues make blinds less energy efficient in comparison with well-built plantation shutters that close with minimal gaps.They Highlight The Shape Of Your WindowAnother thing to keep in mind is that the only shape blinds come in is rectangular.
 And if your window are triangular, octagonal, circular, or arched, blinds will cover up the shape rather than highlight it.Plantation shutters however are ideal for specialty shaped windows.
 They are custom built to every angle, corner, and arch.
 The completed product is a window treatment that operates smoothly, looks stunning, and makes the window shape pop.They Give Your House A Custom LookYou can order blinds in an array of textures, finishes, and colors.
 They can even be cordless or motorized.
 But however you mix and match their options, blinds don’t look as custom as shutters do.Plantation shutters in San Diego come in Ovation® wood, reclaimed wood, and Polywood.
-And there’s more than 300,000 combinations of custom options of these window treatments to match your décor.Shutters are usually mounted with a frame that highlights the shutter panels and accentuates the corners of the window.
+And there’s more than 300,000 combinations of custom options of these window treatments to match your décor.Shutters are usually installed with a frame that highlights the shutter panels and accentuates the corners of the window.
 The plantation shutters become a fashion statement in and of themselves.
-And they become a permanent feature that adds to your home’s appraisal value.One example of an exceptional idea for custom window treatments isshutters made from reclaimed wood.
+And they become a permanent feature that adds to your home’s appraisal value.One example of an exceptional idea for custom window coverings isshutters made from reclaimed wood.
 No two shutter louvers - no two shutter panels - have the same marks, holes, or colors.
-It’s the ultimate custom window treatment you’ve been looking for in the San Diego area.Schedule A Consultation Before You Buy Window Coverings In San DiegoDoing your research is the first step in picking the best window treatments.
+It’s the ultimate custom window treatment you’ve been looking for in the San Diego area.Schedule A Consultation Before You Buy Window Treatments In San DiegoDoing your research is the first step in picking the best window treatments.
 It’s helped you figure out how blinds and plantation shutters are different.
 So before you buy window treatments, schedule a consultation with one of our professionals in San Diego.
 We’ll bring samples of products right to your home and help you in ordering the one that works best for your windows.
 Give us a call at 858-956-5822 or fill out the form below to get started!